Link building is important, right?

 What is even great is that you can use Expert Round posts to rank for a particular keyword like we mentioned using Infographic to rank for a specific keyword.

 Richard Marriot is an excellent example who built a new site, but through expert round up post he is now ranking for Keyword Link Building Tools which is a highly competitive term and SEO and Link Building software developers spend a lot of money on Adwords on keywords like these.

 You need experts and authoritative sites to link to you if you want to rank highly in search engines.
 Ranking highly results in an increased conversion rate, because 60% of organic clicks go to the top three results.

-Therefore earning high quality backlinks are very important as you can either spend months on low quality guest blogging links or invest smartly using these strategies to build more links and get more traffic.
+Therefore earning high-quality backlinks is very important as you can either spend months on low-quality guest blogging links or invest smartly using these strategies to build more links and get more traffic.